benjasper/metar.gg-backend/README.md

 The GraphQL API is available at `/graphql`.
 You can use introspection to see what queries are available.

 ### How to import data
+You can either use the builtin CRON_* environment Variables (see [`.env.example`](.env.example)) or use the HTTP API to trigger the imports.
+With the environment variables you are not dependent on another system, because the app will trigger the imports itself.

-The server has a few triggers to start the data import from the sources mentioned above.
+The server also has a few triggers to start the data import from the sources mentioned above.
 Those can be triggered via HTTP POST requests to:

 - POST `/import/airports`: Imports airport data